Li-ZK/CDFS-CASCL-2024/README.md

   - Salinas
   - WHU-Hi-LongKou

 You can download the source and target datasets mentioned above at https://pan.baidu.com/s/1wo9xj85YaT3JGogVyJKZTQ?pwd=5lkl, and move to folder `datasets`.
-In particular, for the source dataset Chikusei, you can choose to download it in mat format, and then use the utils/chikusei_imdb_128.py file to process it to get the patch size you want, or directly use the preprocessed source dataset Chikusei_imdb_128_7_7.pickle with a patch size of 7$\times$7.
+In particular, for the source dataset Chikusei, you can choose to download it in mat format, and then use the utils/chikusei_imdb_128.py file to process it to get the patch size you want, or directly use the preprocessed source dataset Chikusei_imdb_128_7_7.pickle with a patch size of 7 $\times$ 7.

 An example datasets folder has the following structure: